Quantum Monte Carlo simulations in the trimer basis: first-order transitions and thermal critical points in frustrated trilayer magnets: Introduction

 These recent advances in QMC methodology allow us to explore a number of important aspects of the thermodynamic properties in specific frustrated quantum magnets, and to trace their link to the ground-state properties.
 In the example of the FFB, the spin dimers shape the ground-state phase diagram, which is divided into a dimer-singlet quantum disordered and a dimer-triplet antiferromagnetic (AFM) phase, separated by a first-order quantum phase transition~\cite{MuellerHartmann00}.
 At finite temperature, it was observed that this transition persists, forming a first-order line, which terminates at a critical point~\cite{Stapmanns2018}, a scenario that has immediate parallels~\cite{Jimenez2020} to the liquid-gas~\cite{Chaikin1995}, ferromagnetic~\cite{Kirkpatrick2015}, and Mott transitions~\cite{Georges1996}.

 In this work, we study a generalization of the FFB, the spin-1/2 Heisenberg trilayer with fully frustrated inter-trimer couplings (FFTL), illustrated in Fig.~\ref{fig:ffts_lattice}(b).
 The FFTL constitutes an extension of the fully frustrated three-leg ladder~\cite{Honecker2000} to two dimensions, similar to the way in which the FFB is an extension of the fully frustrated two-leg ladder.
-In place of the dimers forming the basic components of the FFB, the FFTL is composed of trimer unit cells, whose internal frustration can be varied from zero at $J_2 = 0$ to maximal at $J_1 = J_2 = J_3$, and we will demonstate that rich physics emerges from this internal degree of freedom.
-We apply the SSE QMC method, whose sign-free basis is set by the local eigenbasis of the trimers.
+In place of the dimers forming the basic components of the FFB, the FFTL is composed of trimer unit cells, whose internal frustration can be varied from zero at $J_2 = 0$ to maximal at $J_1 = J_2 = J_3$, and we will demonstrate that rich physics emerges from this internal degree of freedom.
+Finding this physics in a real material is likely to be a two-step process: although the geometry of the FFB has to date been realized only in a system with non-Heisenberg spin interactions \cite{Tanaka2014}, almost exactly the same physics is found in the compound SrCu$_2$(BO$_3$)$_2$ \cite{Jimenez2020}.
+Similarly, while it is unlikely that a real material would possess the precise inter-trimer bonding of Fig.~\ref{fig:ffts_lattice}(b), several known quantum magnetic systems are based on triangular clusters with frustrated inter-triangle coupling \cite{VanderGriend1999,Millet1999,Luscher2004, Schnack2004,Aidoudi2011}, and thus are candidates to display some of the phenomenology obtained by varying the internal frustration of the FFTL.

+To apply the SSE QMC method to the FFTL model, the sign-free basis is set by the local eigenbasis of the trimers.
 This basis consists of 8 states per unit cell, in place of the 4 states in the spin-dimer unit cell, and simulating such large local bases usually comes at the cost of significant algorithmic complexity.
-To facilitate this task we therefore present a formulation of the SSE directed-loop update scheme that generalizes readily to arbitrary bases.
+To facilitate both this task and the implementation of specific physical operators, we therefore present a formulation of the SSE directed-loop update scheme that generalizes readily to arbitrary bases.